 - The Swiss Mis-conception: Switzerland is sometimes used as a way to downplay the economic significance of geography.
 If the Swiss are so rich, after all, what excuse do other poorer mountain countries have?
 Well, you can see part of the flaw with this line of thinking here: Swiss cities are neither high above, nor far from, the sea.
 Zurich and Geneva (and all the other Swiss cities too, though they are not shown on this chart) are at the very bottom-left, less than 500 metres above sea level and less than 500 kilometres from the nearest coast.

 - European(/Mediterranean) exceptionalism: As with Zurich and Geneva, even the highest-elevation or furthest inland European cities are in the bottom-left of the chart, near sea level and near the sea coast.
 Specifically, you can see Madrid just over 500 metres above sea level, and Moscow just over 500 km from the sea coast.
 Similarly, in the Mediterranean regions outside of Europe, you can see Damascus about as high up as Madrid, and Khartoum a similar distance from the sea as Moscow.
 (Even though Khartoum is 1600+ km upriver on the Nile, it is only about 600 km across the desert to the Red Sea).
 Cities like Ankara (Turkey), Amman (Jordan), and Yerevan (Armenia) are near this corner of the chart too, though a few hundred metres higher above sea level than Damascus and Madrid.
+Most other European or Mediterranean cities would be too cramped to show: nearly all of them would be inside that little blue box.
+Even the highest small towns in Europe, such as Davos in Switzerland, are only around 1500 metres above sea level.
+That’s 100 metres lower than Denver, Colorado.

 - The Extreme Edge: starting in the bottom-right, the big standout is El Alto-La Paz (population ~1.8 million) in Bolivia, which sits about 4000 metres above sea level.
 Other Andean cities, in Bolivia, Peru, Ecuador, and Colombia, are in this corner of the chart as well.
 Further inland, most of the cities on the outer edge of the chart are in China, on the Tibetan plateau (notably, Lhasa and Xining ), or in Yunnan province in southwestern China (notably Lijiang and Kunming, but also smaller, higher ones like Shangri-La), or in northwestern China in Gansu (Gansu’s capital, Lanzhou, is next to Denver here) and especially in Xinjiang (Hotan, Kashgar, and in the top-left corner, the trio of Bole, Yining, and even a city of ~3.5 million people: Uruqmi.)
 Also in this area of the chart are cities in Xinjiang’s fellow stans, such as Kabul (Afghanistan), Almaty (Kazakhstan), Tashkent (Uzbekistan), Skardu (Pakistan), Bishkek (Kyrgyzstan), and Osh (Tajikistan).
 Finally, furthest inland of all is Novosibirsk, which with a population of about 1.6 million is actually the third largest city in Russia (though still much smaller than Moscow or St Petersburg).
 It is followed by Oskemen in Kazakhstan (pop. ~300,000), a city near where the borders of Russia, Kazakhstan, Mongolia, and China’s Xinjiang region meet.
 Just behind them are a number of other cities in Russian Siberia.